adremsoft/NetCrunch-grafana/docs/sources/http_api/team.md

 title = "Team HTTP API "
-description = "Grafana Team HTTP API" keywords = ["grafana", "http", "documentation", "api", "team", "teams", "group"] aliases = ["/http_api/team/"] type = "docs"
+description = "Grafana Team HTTP API" keywords = ["grafana", "http", "documentation", "api", "team", "teams", "group"] aliases = ["/docs/grafana/latest/http_api/team/"]
-[menu.docs]
-name = "Teams"
-parent = "http_api"
 +++

 # Team API

-This API can be used to create/update/delete Teams and to add/remove users to Teams.
-All actions require that the user has the Admin role for the organization.
+This API can be used to manage Teams and Team Memberships.

+Access to these API endpoints is restricted as follows:

+- All authenticated users are able to view details of teams they are a member of.
+- Organization Admins are able to manage all teams and team members.
+- If the `editors_can_admin` configuration flag is enabled, Organization Editors are able to view details of all teams and to manage teams that they are Admin members of.

 ## Team Search With Paging

-`GET /api/teams/search?perpage=50&page=1&query=mytea`
+`GET /api/teams/search?perpage=50&page=1&query=myteam`

 or